kakeetopius/Ecommerce_Project/README.md

 >cd maison_delamance
 >```

-2. Ensure docker is installed.
+2. Ensure docker and docker-compose is installed.
 If not use your preferred package manager.

 3. Spin up the containers with the following.
 It might take some time to fetch the images used (apache-php and mysql) if not already available
 >```bash